 Introduction

-The Community Environmental Monitoring Program (CEMP) is a network of 29 monitoring stations located in communities surrounding and downwind of the Nevada Test Site (NTS) that monitor the airborne environment for manmade radioactivity that could result from NTS activities.
-The CEMP is a joint effort between the Department of Energy's National Nuclear Security Administration Nevada Site Office (NNSA/NSO), and the Desert Research Institute (DRI) of the Nevada System of Higher Education.
+The Community Environmental Monitoring Program (CEMP) is a network of monitoring stations located in communities surrounding and downwind of the Nevada National Security Site (NNSS) that monitor the airborne and groundwater environments for manmade radioactivity that could result from NNSS activities.
+The CEMP is a joint effort between the Department of Energy's National Nuclear Security Administration Nevada Field Office (NNSA/NFO), and the Desert Research Institute (DRI) of the Nevada System of Higher Education.

-The network stations, located in Nevada, Utah, and California are comprised of instruments that collect a variety of environmental radiological and meteorological data.
-To manage the stations, DRI employs local citizens, many of them high school science teachers, whose routine tasks include minor maintenance of the equipment, collecting air filters and routing them to DRI for analysis.
-These Community Environmental Monitors (CEMs) are also available to discuss the monitoring results with the public, and are available to speak to community and school groups.
-Program funding and equipment are provided by NNSA/NSO.
-DRI manages the program, provides technical direction, employs and trains CEMs, conducts public outreach activities and collects data to be analyzed by an independent laboratory.
+The network stations, located in Nevada, Utah, and California are comprised of instruments that collect a variety of environmental data.
+DRI employs local citizens to manage the stations.
+These Community Environmental Monitors (CEMs), many of whom are local science teachers, are responsible for monitoring the equipment, collecting scheduled air samples, and serving as points-of-contact for residents in their communities.
+They are also available to facilitate public outreach.
+Program funding and equipment are provided by NNSA/NFO.
+DRI manages the program, provides technical direction, employs and trains CEMs, conducts public outreach activities and prepares samples to be analyzed by an independent laboratory.

-The emphasis of the CEMP is to monitor airborne radioactivity and weather conditions, and make the results available to the public.
-Instrumentation that records these data is connected to a datalogger, and real-time radiation levels or weather conditions can immediately and easily be seen on a display at each station.
-These data are transmitted via direct or wireless internet conncetion, landline or cellular phone, or satellite transmission to DRI's Western Regional Climate Center in Reno, Nevada, and are updated as frequently as every 10 minutes on the World Wide Web at http://www.cemp.dri.edu
+The CEMP monitors for airborne radioactivity and weather conditions and makes the results available to the public.
+Instruments that record these data is connected to a data logger, and real-time gamma radiation levels and weather conditions can be observed on interpretive signs located at the stations.
+The data are transmitted via landline or cellular phone, direct or wireless internet, or satellite transmission to DRI's Western Regional Climate Center in Reno, Nevada.
+Information for most stations is updated in near real-time on a public web site at http://www.cemp.dri.edu

 Public understanding of the CEMP and monitoring results is important, so great attention has been paid to station location and accessibility, and making the results available.
 DOE and DRI publish the results of the monitoring program and distribute these reports throughout the network community.
 The reports provide summaries of average values for each station and the entire network, and show deviations from the expected range values.